RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 **Optionally set a custom Maven repository**:

-By default, *RHPAM* uses [Red Hat's public maven repository][37], if you intend to use your own, i.e. if you plan to run the [Validation Procedure](ValidationProcedure.md) at the end of this runbook, you'll need to create a maven settings file with authorization info for the repository.
+By default, *RHPAM* uses [Red Hat's public maven repository][37], if you intend to use your own,</br>
+i.e. if you plan to run the [Validation Procedure](ValidationProcedure.md) at the end of this runbook,</br>
+you'll need to create a maven settings file with authentication info for the repository.

 For the sake of following the [Validation Procedure](ValidationProcedure.md), use the maven repository created by Daniele in [repsy.io](repsy.io) for this runbook.